Presidential standard of France: Presidential standards

-Uses of Standards
+Uses of standards

-The Presidential Standard is reserved only for the president, and is the most used.
-Those with a white tie signals the presence of the president at a residence, and is also used on official vehicles, but also on other road vehicles at home or abroad.
-The Presidential Standard is also flown from aircraft and water vessels.
+The presidential standard is reserved only for the president, and is the most used.
+Those with a white bow signal the presence of the president at a residence, and is also used on official vehicles, but also on other road vehicles at home or abroad.
+The presidential standard is also flown from aircraft and water vessels.
 When the president is aboard a French naval ship, the flag is flown from the main mast of the ship and is lowered upon his/her departure.
-The flag is also draped over the coffin of the President upon his/her death.
+The flag is also draped over the coffin of the president upon his/her death.